 If an email is labelled as 'Soft Bounce' it typically means the recipient's email provider is encountering a temporary delivery issue.
 Soft bounces are handled differently to hard bounces.
 When an email address soft bounces it will immediately display as a soft bounce in the Email Errors report.
 If an email address continues to soft bounce in subsequent emails/campaigns the address will eventually be considered a 'hard bounce' and will be automatically cleansed from the person's record in ChurchSuite.
 While there are many reasons an email address may soft bounce - below are some common reasons this could happen.

 - Recipient email server is down or temporarily offline

 - Email message is too large for the server to handle

-If a Soft Bounce issue persists speak to the intended recipient to try and work out the problem: often it will be as simple as removing a few emails from their mailbox to clear space.
+If a Soft Bounce issue persists speak to the intended recipient to try and work out the problem: often it will be as simple as removing a large histories of emails from their mailbox to clear space.

 For more information on mailbox delivery issues check out Mandrill's guidance.